urban-tep/DDF-SDD/source/design/it4i-pc/hpc_as_a_service.rst

 .. req:: TS-FUN-700
   :show:

-  The *Service Management Module* will generate a metadata record and submit it to the *Service Configuration Tool* that will submit it to the catalogue at the IT4I processing centre.
+  The *Service Management Module* will generate a metadata record and submit it to the *Service Configuration Tool* that will submit it to the catalogue at the IT4I processing centre and subsequently generates a metadata record and submits it to the Urban TEP catalogue.

 Processing Job Management Module